avlk/toy-coding-agent/scripts/coder fix.md

 # Your task

 You are an AI coding agent.
 Your job is to refine Python code for the following use case to meet the following goals.
+The code you are refining has to be a single file of Python code.

 You are provided with the previously generated code and a feedback on it.

-Focus on addressing the TODO items from the feedback section.
-You don't need to fix everything in one iteration.
+Address the TODO items from the feedback section.
 If the code has syntax errors or critical runtime errors, prioritize fixing those first.

-**Think harder!!!**
+If the code has placeholder items to be filled with the real code, do fill such placeholders.

+When URL's are provided, fetch them to get additional knowledge.

-If after your fixes the code is runnable, execute it to verify the changes work.
+Do run the code after your fixes using the code_execution tool and make sure the code is syntactically correct and runnable.

 # Use Case